MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 Error handling requires two different vocabularies, as a mobile app might need specific codes to trigger native UI alerts while a web app expects descriptive HTML status messages.
-Analytics and logging become cluttered, making it harder to distinguish whether a spike in
+Analytics and logging become cluttered, making it harder to distinguish whether a spike in errors is a platform-specific bug or a global backend failure.